Murder of Liu Mengying: Aftermath

+Within two months of the murder, a stage play entitled Tao Sijin and Liu Mengying (陶思瑾与刘梦莹) based on the case was produced by a Shanghai theater to widespread attendance.
+Liu Qingxing filed a lawsuit against the theater to halt the production, and the Hangzhou National College of Art petitioned against it on the grounds that it was "detrimental to public morals".
+The theater responded with an announcement noting that "in the interest of securing an impartial judicial ruling, we have therefore decided to extend the run of the performance".

 In late 1933, Tao adopted Buddhist religious practices, abstaining from the consumption of meat and chanting sutras every morning and evening as penance.
-Studying under a Buddhist master, she made calligraphy of sutras and burned these as offerings.
+Studying under a Buddhist master, she made calligraphic copies of sutras and burned these as offerings.
 In early 1936, she took initiation vows to become a nun, which was favorably reported by Buddhist religious press.
 The outbreak of the Second Sino-Japanese War in 1937 led to the Japanese occupation of much of China.
-Hangzhou fell to Japanese forces on December 24, and Tao was freed as part of a general amnesty and began work as a teacher.
+Hangzhou fell to Japanese forces on December 24, and Tao was freed as part of a general amnesty and began working as a teacher.
 In June 1939, she was reported to have married a male county official from Zhejiang.
-No further information was reported about her life.
+This was seen by the press as a 'return to normalcy' and as evidence that homosexuality could be cured.
+No further information about her life was reported.

 Xu wrote about the case in a set of his memoirs, published in 1937, giving anecdotes about the lengthy trial and offering his own psychological theories of what led to the murder.
 These memoirs largely reflect popular psychological thinking at the time, describing homosexuality as a mental condition caused by unfulfilled heterosexual desire.

+Legacy

+Coverage of the case in the press continued intermittently for two years following the incident.
+Media coverage of the incident shaped public attitudes towards same-sex relationships in China, during a general trend of worsening public attitudes towards homosexuality from the 1920s to the 1940s.
+Media coverage both boosted existing prejudices against homosexuality, and helped to establish a narrative of same-sex relationships as deviant and unstable.
+This led to many among the public seeing homosexuality as a dangerous condition which could lead to violence.
+A 1946 Chinese handbook on marriage etiquette cited Tao as an example of how homosexuality led to murder.